ClaimFlow: Tracing the Evolution of Scientific Claims in NLP

 For each claim $h$, we compute its propagation count, defined as the number of unique papers that reference $h$.
 Claims with a propagation count of zero are considered \textit{isolated}, whereas claims referenced by one or multiple papers are considered \textit{propagated}.
 Additionally, to analyze temporal reuse, we measure the time between a claim's introduction and its first subsequent reuse, treating unreused claims as \textit{right-censored}.

 \paragraph{Results.} In Figure~\ref{fig:rq2_prop_dist} we observe that most claims exhibit limited propagation across NLP papers, with $63.5\%$ claims remaining \textit{isolated}.
-Among claims that propagate, most are reused by only a small number of subsequent papers (mean prop. count $1.37$), while a minority propagate widely ($\sim$$2\%$ reused by ten or more papers).
-Overall, the distribution is strongly right-skewed, indicating that broad claim diffusion is exceptional rather than typical.
-Figure~\ref{fig:rq2_survial_plot} (in Appendix~\ref{app:add_analysis}) further shows that claim reuse is time-concentrated.
+Among claims that propagate, most are reused by only a small number of subsequent papers (mean propagation count $1.37$), while a minority propagate widely ($\sim$$2\%$ reused by ten or more papers).
+Figure~\ref{fig:rq2_survival_plot} further shows that claim reuse is time-concentrated.
 The probability that a claim has not yet been reused drops sharply within the first few years after its introduction.

 \paragraph{Discussion.} These engagement patterns show that influential ideas in NLP have often spread through rapid early uptake followed by consolidation, rather than gradual or sustained reuse.
 The early decline observed in the claim survival curve reflects this historical tendency toward early selection: claims that align with emerging datasets, tools, or modeling paradigms are quickly reused, whereas others effectively exit the active discourse without explicit refutation.
 For example, representational shifts -- such as the introduction of word embeddings and later contextualized representations -- were driven by a small number of claims that achieved early community adoption and subsequently dominated reuse patterns~\citep{mikolov2013efficient, peters-etal-2018-deep}, while alternative proposals introduced in the same period attracted little long-term engagement~\citep{collobert2008unified, turian-etal-2010-word}.